 The properties built at Balvonie Braes offer several advantages, but perhaps none is more attractive to new buyers than energy efficiency.
 According to developers, some of the eco-homes can be heated for an entire year at a cost of £100 or less.

 Energy efficiency is an important consideration for any prospective home buyer, not least because energy bills are expected to rise steadily over the next few years.
-Homeowners throughout Britain have employed various measures to control energy bills, which can be reduced by installing solar photovoltaic panels or cavity wall insulation.
+Homeowners throughout Britain have employed various measures to control energy bills, which can be reduced by installing cavity wall insulation, loft insulation.
 The homes at Balvonie Braes, however, include many environmentally friendly measures as standard.

 So why are potential buyers looking elsewhere?